intarchboard/wiki-liaison-coordinator/liaison-coordinator-job-description.md

 ## Liaison Coordinator Tasks

-* Handling communication between the liaison managers and the rest of the IAB.
+* Handling communication between the liaison managers and the rest of the IAB in order to provide support and advice, specialy when handling difficult situations.
 * Performing status checks with and gathering reports from the liaison managers.
 This level of effort depends on how active a particular liaison relationship is, which can vary widely depending on the